Randy Hogan (wrestler): National Wrestling Alliance – Jim Crockett Promotions (1988–1989)

 On February 10, 1988 he joined Jim Crockett Promotions, which was quickly consolidating the remaining NWA promotions.
 Bearing a facial resemblance to then World Wrestling Federation champion Hulk Hogan and having grown a Hogan-esque mustache, the company took the opportunity to cast the look-a-like Randy Hogan as a jobber.
 He made his debut on the February 13 episode of World Championship Wrestling (WCW) when he teamed with Steve Atkinson and Gene Miller to take on Ivan Koloff and the Powers of Pain.
 Hogan appeared sporadically in the spring and summer, facing The Powers of Pain, Rick Steiner, The Midnight Express and others in various matches.
 On the December 31, 1988 edition of World Championship Wrestling, Hogan teamed with Mike Justice to face The Texas Broncos in Dustin Rhodes' debut match.
 His final match in his initial run was against The Road Warriors on the January 28, 1989 episode of World Championship Wrestling.

 Randy achieved additional national fame by appearing in Pro Wrestling Illustrated alongside Jim Cornette, in a pose that echoed the famous photo of Hulk Hogan and Freddie Blassie.

+World Wrestling Federation (1989 – 1990, 1993)

+Four months later he jumped to the World Wrestling Federation (WWF).
+Having removed his Hogan-esque mustache, he adopted the ring name of Scott Colton and made his debut on May 21 episode of Wrestling Challenge and wrestled Dino Bravo.
+Colton was winless in his first year with the company, facing wrestlers such as Mr. Perfect, The Ultimate Warrior, Bad News Brown, and Ted DiBiase.